I had to remove an old wood stove in my house and I decided to replace it with a corner fireplace.

-Before we began I was scouring the internet for ideas on corner fireplaces and many were beyond the simple scope that we were looking for.
-Although your project would have its own unique qualities, I hope ours help with some ideas even if it is just from the before and after pictures.
+Before we began, I was scouring the internet for ideas on corner fireplaces, and many were beyond the simple scope that we were looking for.
+Although your project would have its own unique qualities, I hope ours helps with some ideas, even if it is just from the before and after pictures.

 Tools and Supplies Used for This Project

-Next we assembled a simple support for the insert as you can see in the above picture.
-Then we completed the finish with drywall for the front and pressed wood with ready made drywall compound on top as noted earlier.
+Next, we assembled a simple support for the insert, shown in the above picture.
+Then we completed the finish with drywall for the front and pressed wood with ready-made drywall compound on top as noted earlier.

-You will note the Rolling Stones Clock in the picture below.
-As you saw in the first picture there was a wood stovepipe extending into the wall from the outside.
+As you saw in the first picture, there was a wood stovepipe extending into the wall from the outside.
 After insulating the pipe, the clock was our temporary solution which we think works well.

 We were quite proud of the outcome of this little project.
 It was done on a small budget but made a dramatic improvement.
 This project could be altered in so many ways to suit a variety of decors.
 Just imagine the possibilities with available funds and creativity.